Devanshuraj1/job-portal-system/README.md

 JobApplication
 ```

-The database stores application data and resume references, while uploaded resume files are stored separately.
+Application metadata and resume references are stored in PostgreSQL, while actual resume files are stored separately.

 ---

 # 🌐 Frontend

-The frontend is built with React.js.
+The frontend is built using React.js.

 Important components include: